[Optional] Setting Build Key, see https://gojourney.dev/your_keys

 :ok

 If the information you get via introspection tools is not sufficient, you can load the execution itself, and examine it by hand.
-Notice the list of computations attached to the execution, containing some metadata around it, including error_details, which captured the details on the error returned by the failing computation function:
+Here are a few most recent computations in this execution:

 execution = Journey.load(execution.id)